openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

 ### Create the cluster
-Run the following command to create a cluster with all the default options
+Run the following command to create a cluster with all the default options:

-    rosa create cluster --cluster-name <cluster name> --sts
+    rosa create cluster --cluster-name <cluster name> --sts --mode auto --yes

->**Note:** If you want to see all available options for your cluster use the `--help` flag or for interactive mode you can use `--interactive`.
+> **Note:** This will also create the required operator roles and OIDC provider.
+If you want to see all available options for your cluster use the `--help` flag or for interactive mode you can use `--interactive`.

 For example:

-    $ rosa create cluster --cluster-name my-rosa-cluster --sts
+    $ rosa create cluster --cluster-name my-rosa-cluster --sts --mode auto --yes

 You should see a response like the following:

+    ...
     I: Creating cluster 'my-rosa-cluster'
     I: To view a list of clusters and their status, run 'rosa list clusters'
     I: Cluster 'my-rosa-cluster' has been created.